- Nicely proportioned exterior

 A $900 Cold Weather package adds adaptive wipers with heated washer jets, heated outboard rear seats, and a higher-output heater with enhanced cabin and battery pre-conditioning.
 Rear side airbags are a standalone $400 option.
 And if you plan to tow, the $650 tow package is mandatory, and it brings a 4,000-pound towing capacity.

-The EPA hasn’t yet rated the 2019 Audi e-tron, as it doesn’t go on sale until at least April 2019.
-However with 248 miles of rated range in the European WLTP test and an anticipated EPA range that’s highly likely to be over 200 miles, the e-tron it will likely ace our fuel-economy scale when those ratings are official.
+With 248 miles of rated range in the European WLTP test and an anticipated EPA range of 204 miles, the E-Tron aces our fuel-economy scale with a 10 out of 10 rating.
 (Read more about how we rate cars.)

-Based on our drives of early models, we expect the e-tron’s EPA range to be in the vicinity of 220 miles.
+Based on our drives of early models, we expect the E-Tron’s real-world range to be in the vicinity of 200 miles.